PalaashAgrawal/STUPD/README.md

 ## How to access the dataset?

-The STUPD dataset is available in the form of zip files in  [this google drive link](https://drive.google.com/drive/folders/1hn0LRW4QmE0RxfW2ZWhGkK3szYGV3sIT?usp=sharing).
+The STUPD dataset is available in the form of zip files in  [this google drive link](https://drive.google.com/drive/folders/1PMLNYCI5w4qCgw0LbK8Z8qFyYpmhwsht?usp=sharing).
 The total size of the dataset is 959 GB.
 For convenience, the dataset has been divided into multiple zip files, each not exceeding 3GB.
+Categories (specifically dynamic relations, 16 in number) are uploaded as multipart zip files in respective directories.
+To unzip them, you would have to compile the parts back together into a single zip file as `cat myfolder.part-* > myfolder.zip`

 For reviewers, and to get a quick sense of the STUPD dataset, you can view 50 examples from each category in [this google drive link](https://drive.google.com/drive/folders/178Gctqf-6kExJ6nfjdZGT_W_uW99vNEz?usp=sharing).